chi-initiative/kora-documentation/docs/getting-started/cloud_install.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/cloud_install_6_annotated.png" title="">

-7. Feel free to review all these settings again, but you can always adjust these later if needed (see XXX below).
+7. Feel free to review all these settings again, but you can always adjust these later if needed (see the section, "[Alter Cloud Environment After Creation](#alter-cloud-environment-after-creation)" below).
 When ready, click "Create" in lower-right to initialize the environment.

 ## Set up MySQL Database